-Home to bald and golden eagles, blue herons, white tailed deer, and the endangered Preble’s mouse, St. Vrain Valley is a quiet and historic jewel within Boulder County.
+Home to bald and golden eagles, blue herons, white tailed deer, and the endangered Preble’s Meadow Jumping Mouse, St. Vrain Valley is a quiet and historic jewel within Boulder County.
 Originally inhabited by the Arapaho and Ute peoples and now one of the last pastoral farmland valleys on the Front Range, the St. Vrain Valley is a favorite of cyclists, runners, sportsmen, hunters, birder watchers, fishermen, and tourists.
 This valley is home to some of Boulder County’s oldest working ranches and a serene day trip just minutes from Boulder, Longmont and Lyons.

-The valley is an important corridor for all manner of wildlife, with regular sightings of blue heron, coyote, black bear, fox, owl, kestrel, red tailed hawk, falcons, and of course bald & golden eagle and the valley’s own herd of white tailed deer.
+The valley is an important corridor for all manner of wildlife, with regular sightings of blue heron, coyote, black bear, fox, owl, kestrel, red tailed hawk, falcons, and of course bald and golden eagle and the valley’s own herd of white tailed deer.

 Geologically speaking, the St. Vrain River Valley stretches southeastward from the town of Lyons towards the city of Longmont.
 It is a broad and shallow grassy valley which follows and was created by the St. Vrain River.
 The valley floor is covered by the alluvial soils and gravels of the river’s flood plain.
 Notably, outcrop of bedrock is absent on the floor of the valley, yet to the south of the intersection of Hygiene Road and 61st Street, the Hygiene Sandstone of the Cretaceous Pierre Shale can be observed on the valley’s southern slope as a prominent north-trending ridge commonly referred to as the Hygiene Hogback.

 These restrictions for gravel mining operations should be stated and enforced by Boulder County to ensure that the unique Pierre Seaway drainage delta can be studied by geologists.
-Dr. Kiteley believes that the department of the United States Geologist Survey would be very interested in any subterranean unearthing of the formation.
+Dr. Kiteley believes that the department of the United States Geological Survey would be very interested in any subterranean unearthing of the formation.